rufaromugabe/n8n-nodes-postgres-memory-advanced/README.md

 ## Session Tracking (Thread Management)

-Enable session tracking to maintain a separate table with conversation metadata:
+Enable session tracking to maintain a separate table with conversation metadata.

+> **⚡ Performance Note:** Session tracking is **purely for UI purposes** (building a sessions/threads list).
+It does NOT affect memory functionality. **Disable it if not needed** for maximum performance!

 #### Schema and Session Configuration